 Content marketing takes time, so you should expect timely results from your potential email subscribers.
 However, if you consistently offer content that helps your audience, then, over time, you’ll start to build a list of email addresses.

 That’s a major step toward email marketing success.
 You’ll have a list of people who want to hear from you, and that’s worth its weight in gold.

 Getting Email Addresses from Public Sources

-Once you’ve identified the people you’d like to reach, it’s possible to use publicly available information to source their email addresses.
+Once you’ve identified the people you’d like to reach, you can use publicly available information to source their email addresses.

 For instance, let’s say you’d like to reach HR managers of technology companies in Singapore, but you only want to target companies with 50 to 200 employees.
 You can use LinkedIn Sales Navigator to generate a list of leads and prospects.
 That will let you collect email addresses from their LinkedIn profiles.

 Other publicly available sources where you can get email addresses include websites, social media profiles, and public directories.
-If you employ this tactic, you’ll need to spend some time browsing these sources to collect the email address needed for your campaign.
+If you employ this tactic, you’ll need to browse these sources to collect the email address required for your campaign.